 - Manly Touch can provide team contacts with a list of registered players in their team prior to the commencement of the first game.
 The onus is on the Team Manager to notify any unregistered player in their team to register otherwise they risk not being allowed to play when the competition commences.
 This requirement is to ensure all players are covered for insurance purposes.

-- All registered players and officials are covered by JLT / Sportscover Insurance through our affiliation with NSW Touch Association and Touch Football Australia.
-Please refer to the MWTA website for details regarding insurance coverage.
+- All registered players and officials are covered by Marsh Insurance through our affiliation with NSW Touch Association and Touch Football Australia.
+Please refer to the MWTA website for details regarding insurance coverage or via this link.

 - PLEASE NOTE only players that have registered ONLINE are covered.

-- All players in our Senior competitions will be marked off on the game registration sheet by the match referee prior to the commencement of their game for insurance purposes and for COVID-19 attendance requirements.
+- All players in our Senior competitions will be marked off on the game registration sheet by the match referee prior to the commencement of their game for insurance purposes.

 - We do know of players that have been injured playing touch footy and have then tried to make an insurance claim but have had this rejected due to not being registered online and/or signing on prior to their game.

 The draw is available on our website www.manlytouch.com under Fixtures & Results.

 - MWTA follows the Touch Football Australia 8th Edition rules regarding uniform requirements.